1983 Stanley Cup playoffs: (S1) Edmonton Oilers vs. (N1) Chicago Black Hawks

 This was the first playoff series meeting between these two teams.

-Stanley Cup Finals
+Stanley Cup Final

 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1981 Stanley Cup Quarterfinals, which New York won in six games.
-This was the Oilers' first Finals appearance in their fourth season since entering the league in 1979–80; they also became the first former WHA team to make the Finals after the NHL–WHA merger in 1979.
-New York made their fourth consecutive and overall Stanley Cup Finals appearance; they won in the previous year sweeping the Vancouver Canucks in four games.
+This was the Oilers' first Final appearance in their fourth season since entering the league in 1979–80; they also became the first former WHA team to make the Final after the NHL–WHA merger in 1979.
+New York made their fourth consecutive and overall Stanley Cup Final appearance; they won in the previous year sweeping the Vancouver Canucks in four games.
 The Oilers became the first team to represent Edmonton in the Finals since the 1922–23 Edmonton Eskimos who were defeated by the original Ottawa Senators.
 New York won all three games in this year's regular season series.